Building a rich text editor for UIKit, AppKit and SwiftUI

 The coordinator is given a text binding and a RichTextView and will sync changes between both.
 We can also remove setting the attributedString in the editor, since the coordinator handles this for us.

-To be able to set the coordinator as the text view delegate, we first have to make it implement both the UITextViewDelegate and the NSTextViewDelegate protocol.
+To set the coordinator as the text view delegate, we first have to let it implement both the UITextViewDelegate and the NSTextViewDelegate protocol.

 #if os(iOS) || os(tvOS)